wizdown/TwoKars/README.md

 # TwoKars
-A naive implementation of 2 cars game
+A native implementation of 2 cars game